 Knowing exactly where your money is going will help you stay on track for your short- and long-term goals — whether it’s the latest gadget, saving for a car, or planning a wedding.

 Developing a habit to save on a regular basis, no matter the amount, is better than not saving at all.
 Bonus tip: let your money work harder for you by setting up automatic transfers from your daily chequing account into a separate high-interest savings account or guaranteed investment certificate to be used towards your goals.

 Used wisely, a credit card is a powerful way to build a credit history.
 Showing that you can responsibly pay back borrowed money will come in handy when applying for a loan to buy bigger things like a car or a home.
-For tips on how to build good credit, check out this infographic.

 Goals and priorities will evolve as perspectives and realities come into focus the closer you are to finishing school, so make adjustments to your plan to stay on track.

 After I graduated from university, I immediately landed a job in advertising — and loved it.
 From the creative projects to the stylish clothes, it was perfect for the 20-something me.
 For a while, I imagined I’d just keep moving up the ranks and within five years I’d be running a big department.
 Wrong again!

 A few years into my career I realized I had a burning desire to gain a graduate degree.
 My parents had always instilled in me the value of higher education.
 My older siblings all went on to achieve higher degrees after university.
 Though I wasn’t sure I’d meet my parents’ expectations — or my own for that matter — I left my first career to pursue a Masters degree.
 My MBA set me yet again on a different course to try things I had never considered or thought I could do before.
 Looking back, I can see that being flexible and open to new experiences is all a part of the learning process and that five-year plans are really just guide posts.
 The real fun is in how you handle the twists and turns life presents you along the way.